Trains to Florence Trains to Florence

 Daily Schedule Overview

 Trains between Rome and Florence operate frequently, with the first train leaving Rome Termini at 5:35 a.m. and the last at 9:30 p.m.
-There are around 61 departures each day [3].
-High-speed trains can complete the trip in as little as 1 hour and 30 minutes [3].
+There are approximately 120 trains running daily from Rome to Florence.
+Most trains on this route run multiple times per hour and offer modern amenities, making the journey convenient and comfortable.
+High-speed trains can complete the trip in as little as 1 hour and 30 minutes.

 Plan your travel times carefully to make the most of your day.